SV-Engineer/c-learning/README.md

 # c-learning
 ## Description
 This repository is used to create a personal reference of more advanced C concepts; starting from the base axioms.
 The tutorials below assume basic knowledge of git.
 Please refer to a git tutorial via youtube or the official [git documentation](https://docs.github.com/en/get-started/quickstart).
+The CLI used is git bash.
+While the insturctions here in some cases may work with windows CLI or power-shell, it is expected that most will not without some amount of translation.

 ## Disclaimer
-The point of this repository is to doucument and create examples.
+The point of this repository is to document and create examples.
 The use of CMAKE is a "quick-and-dirty" setup because learning that tool extensively is not the main point of this repository.
 Furthermore the logging found in `log.h` and its respective source is just for fun rather than what I necessarily think a proper logging implementation.

 # Prerequisites
 ## MINGW Compiler Installation for Windows 10